Thorin666/Thorin666.github.io/index.md

 For some of my previous experience:

-- Edit-History Vis: An Interactive Visual Exploration and Analysis on Wikipedia Edit History (**submitted to VIS'22**, 2021.10 - 2022.4)
+- Edit-History Vis: An Interactive Visual Exploration and Analysis on Wikipedia Edit History (2021.10 - 2022.4)

   <img src="doc/wiki.png" alt="image-20220420201524192" style="zoom:20%;" />